 You probably don’t know this yet, but I’m in the process of preparing a course on Test Driven Development & Refactoring with Perl which I hope will find me some favour and income.

 One of the trickier aspects, daft as it sounds, is finding a good problem to use for the course.
 Ideally you need something that you can see measurable improvement in as the code is developed, and a well defined set of requirements.
+One of the standard problems I’ve come across is that of scoring 10-pin bowling.

 Remember boys and girls, always, always, always have a backup.